PushpakAg/HackAI_230654/README.md

 * We have created a alert agent using uAgents which constantly monitors the thresholds set by the user and send email as soon as thresholds are met.

 ## Special Considerations
+* Since the Javascript compiles faster than the python running the uagents the shown value on the frontend comes with an latency.
+Meaning it repreasents the values selected on the currencies selected prior to what is currently selected
+* Unfortunately we could not commplete